null822/Sandbox2D/src/Maths/Quadtree/QuadTree-Format.md

 ## [ Tree Section ]

-There are 2 types of structures in the `[Tree Section]`: one for a `BlockMatrix`, and one for a `BlockMatrixValue`.
+There are 2 types of structures in the `[Tree Section]`: one for a `QuadTree`, and one for a `QuadTreeLeaf`.

-The structure of a `BlockMatrix` is as follows.
+The structure of a `QuadTree` is as follows.
-This structure will always be `10` bytes in size, excluding the `_subBlocks` value
+This structure will always be `3` bytes in size, excluding the `_subBlocks` array

 ```
 {
-    byte (1): 1 // this will be stored in binary, to tell the deserializer that this is a BlockMatrix
+    byte (1): 1 // this will be stored in binary, to tell the deserializer that this is a QuadTree

-    // index within _subBlocks
+    // 1D index within _subBlocks
-    uint (4): xIndex
-    uint (4): yIndex

-    // // `BlockSize` field
-    // long (8): xSize
-    // long (8): ySize
+    byte (1): index

-    // an array containing all of the sub blocks of this BlockMatrix (`_subBlocks` field)
+    // an array containing all of the sub blocks of this QuadTree (`_subBlocks` field)
     // really, this is just all of the sub blocks written one after the other
     []

-    byte (1): 0 // this will be stored in binary, to tell the deserializer that this is the end of the BlockMatrix
+    byte (1): 0 // this will be stored in binary, to tell the deserializer that this is the end of the QuadTree
 }
 ```

-The structure of a `BlockMatrixValue` is as follows.
+The structure of a `QuadTreeLeaf` is as follows.
-This structure will always be exactly `13` bytes in size.
+This structure will always be exactly `6` bytes in size.

 ```
 {
-    byte (1): 2 // this will be stored in binary, to tell the deserializer that this is a BlockMatrixValue
+    byte (1): 2 // this will be stored in binary, to tell the deserializer that this is a QuadTreeLeaf

-    // index within _subBlocks
+    // 1D index within _subBlocks
-    uint (4): xIndex
-    uint (4): yIndex

-    // // `BlockSize` field
-    // long (8): xSize
-    // long (8): ySize
+    byte (1): index

     // `_value` field
     uint (4): index to the value